Skip to main content

 Biographical / Historical

-Roberta Haldane is the author of several books and articles including the book Gold-Mining Boomtown: People of White Oaks, Lincoln County, New Mexico Territory.
-She researched the southeastern New Mexico community of White Oaks detailed and the history of more than forty families and individuals who made their homes there during its boom.
+Roberta Key Haldane is a New Mexico historian and author of several books and articles, including the book Gold-Mining Boomtown: People of White Oaks, Lincoln County, New Mexico Territory.
+She has researched the history of White Oaks, as well as more than 40 families and individuals who made their homes there during its boom.

 Extent